 How to use 'is' in Python

 In Python, the is operator is a crucial tool for identity comparison.
-It confirms if two variables reference the exact same object, unlike the == operator which only checks for value equality.
+It confirms if two variables reference the exact same object, which is different from the == operator's check for value equality.

 Using the is operator for identity comparison